 Supportive time slots

-It’s Mona, plus extra staff on the floor in case you need a bit more support.
+It’s Mona at our quieter times, plus extra staff on the floor in case you need a bit more support.
 They’re the ones with the bright pink lanyards, and have undergone accessibility training.
 Supportive time slots are held when the museum is usually less busy: Saturdays at 10am, and Fridays, Sundays and Mondays at 3pm.
 Follow the prompts to book museum entry and we’ll see you there.

 We don’t have labels on the walls at Mona.
 We have the O.

-Includes information about the art on display plus a visitor guide and maps, pinpointing useful stuff like the three lifts, parent and carer room, and accessible toilets.
+It’s a free mobile app that includes information about the art on display plus a visitor guide and maps, pinpointing useful stuff like the three lifts, parent and carer room, and accessible toilets.
 The O supports VoiceOver and screen reader functionality.
-We recommend downloading the O app before your visit.
+We recommend downloading the O before your visit.

 Accessible toilets are located across Mona.
 In the museum: next to the museum entrance; and on B3, next to the Void Bar (close to the main lift), in Pharos (just behind Faro Bar and Restaurant) and in the Round House at the far end of the floor.
 Outside the museum: in the Moorilla Wine Bar and Ether Building.
-Most accessible toilets have change facilities and the one by the Void Bar has a sharps disposal bin.
-Additional toilets can be found on B2 and in Faro.
+Most accessible toilets have change facilities, and the ones in Courtyard House and by the Void Bar have sharps disposal bins.
+Additional toilets can be found on B2.

 If you have any questions or specific requirements, contact our Bookings and Enquiries team before your visit.